Jakob flicked the lights on as he strode into his apartment. I scooped my purse from the floor and followed a few steps behind him.

-Nothing to see here, folks, just three rational adults having a normal conversation after one of said adults broke into another of said adult’s apartment without explanation.
+Nothing to see here, folks.
+Just three rational adults having a normal conversation after one of said adults broke into another of said adults’ apartments without explanation.

 I snagged the beer from Jakob and twisted the top off, happy to have something to do with my hands.
-It cut down on my temptation to reach for my gun again.
+It cut down on the temptation to reach for my gun again.
 This whole situation was off.
 Why had Daniel kicked in Jakob’s door?
 And why wasn’t Jakob calling him out on it?
-There were so many undercurrents running between the two men that I worried I was about to be caught in a riptide and dragged out to sea.
+There were so many undercurrents running between the two men that it felt like I was about to be caught in the riptide and dragged out to sea with them.

 Jakob’s paranoia in the parking lot suddenly seemed a lot more understandable.

 “How was your shift, Krista?”
 Daniel asked.

 A shiver of dread ran through me when he said my name.
 “It was good, Mr. King.”

 He nodded like all was as it should be in his realm.

 I took a deep pull of my beer.
 He’d made a point to use my name.
 It set my teeth on edge because up until this point, I’d never spoken to the man and didn’t think he even knew I existed.
 Whenever he came into Charley’s, he sat in a special booth in the back that we kept permanently reserved for him.
 He was too important to come to the bar for his drinks.
 Instead, he had his flunkies fetch them for him.

 I wasn’t naïve; this wasn’t just some casual inquiry into my night.
 He wanted me to know that he knew who I was.
 For some reason, it felt like a threat.
 Why?
 Because I was here with Jakob?
 Was there a rift in The Kings after all, and these were the two men causing it?
 If so, I had just unintentionally placed myself on Jakob’s side.